moorepants/dissertation/_sources/davisbicycle.txt

 I started by taking some crude steer torque measurements myself, similar to the first method presented by [Cheng2003]_, as I hadn't found Cheng's paper or any of the post 2008 references yet.
 Secondly, I address the issue of the potential loads acting on the steer tube other than steer torque.
-Then I present various design ideas and the final design.
 And finally, I show the calculations to account for the inertial effects of the front frame.

 Torque Wrench Experiments
 ~~~~~~~~~~~~~~~~~~~~~~~~~